Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Numerical experiments

-\Cref{tab:exp-cifar10-2} illustrates that new SOTA results of ACR are achieved by our method.
-More specifically, for the 3 methods using a single DNN, both the existing {Horv{\'a}th \textit{et al.}}~\cite{horvath2021boosting} and our SPACTE substantially improve the accuracy, showing the effectiveness of the ensemble for certified robustness.
-Compared to the existing ensemble method~\cite{horvath2021boosting} using 5 individual DNNs, our SPACTE further achieves higher accuracy, verifying the advantageous of the proposed novel ensemble strategy with augmented heads instead of individual DNNs. \Cref{tab:exp-cifar10-1} further lists the certified accuracy at given radii when $\sigma=1.00$, where our SPACTE still shows the highest certified accuracy over a large range of certified radii.
-Due to space limitation, detailed performances on noise levels $\sigma\in\{0.25, 0.5\}$ and more experimental results are given in Appendix \ref{app:complete-results}.
+\Cref{tab:comphensive-comparison-cifar10} illustrates new SOTA results of ACR and the approximated certified accuracy achieved by SOME on the CIFAR10 dataset.
+For the 3 methods using a single DNN, both the ensemble~\cite{horvath2021boosting} and our SOME substantially improve ACR and the approximated certified accuracy, showing the effectiveness of the ensemble for certified robustness.
+More specifically, compared to the defense ensembling 5 individual DNNs~\cite{horvath2021boosting}, our SOME using a single DNN with 5 heads further achieves stronger certified results, simultaneously with less than half the model capacities of~\cite{horvath2021boosting}, further verifying the advantageous effectiveness and efficiency of the proposed circular-teaching strategy.
+Particularly in some cases, \textit{e.g.}, Gaussian baseline with $\sigma\in\{0.50,1.00\}$ and Consistency baseline with $\sigma=1.00$, SOME ensembling 5 heads in one single network even exceed the performance of ensembling up to 10 individual DNNs~\cite{horvath2021boosting}.